UKCloud/documentation/articles/private-cloud/prc-sco-orcl.md

 - Based on Oracle Exadata, Private Cloud Appliance (PCA), Private Oracle Cloud Infrastructure (OCI) or other Oracle Engineered Systems

-- Located in either or both of our two sites - Farnborough and Corsham, in a CHDC or in another datacentre (including on-premise)
+- Located in either or both of our two sites - Farnborough and Corsham, in a CHDC or in another data centre (including on-premise)

 - In either our Assured OFFICIAL or Elevated OFFICIAL security domain if hosted within UKC.